drshahizan/SECP3843/submission/Madihah04/question5/question5.md

    <img src="../question5/files/images/q5.png">
 </p>

-#### Make sure the data type is correct and efficient when performing queries and analysis.
+#### Make sure the data type is correct and efficient when performing queries and analysis:
    In stories.json, submit_date and promote_date was in Unix timestamp.
 Thus, in Mongo Shell, run the queries:
 ```
    use Stories